zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 This method of the *phase angles* is most attractive when \\(x\\) is real, since that makes the angles real as well.
 It can be easily extended to spheres of arbitrary refractive index \[[4](#references) (ch.
 10.21)\].

 We shall not explore the properties of these angles in great detail \[[4](#references) (ch.
 10.21)\].
-Instead, for simplicity, let us suppose that the size of the particle is very large, such that \\(\vert x \vert \gg 1\\).
-That allows us to employ Equation 18.2 once more, and show that the values of the phase angles become equal:
+Instead, for simplicity, let us suppose that the size parameter is very large, such that \\(\vert x \vert \gg 1\\).
+That allows us to employ Equation 18.2 once more, and thus show that the values of the phase angles become equal:

 $$ \tag{18.19}
 	\gamma_n = \gamma_n' = x - \frac{\pi n}{2} .
 $$

-Unfortunately, this does not imply that the expansion coefficients end up being equal.
-However, it does allow us to simplify Equation 18.18 considerably:
+Unfortunately, this does not imply that the expansion coefficients end up being equal as well.
+But this does allow us to simplify Equation 18.18 considerably:

 $$ \tag{18.20}
   	\frac{ \psi_n(x) }{ \xi_n(x) } = i^{n+1} \sin\negmedspace\Big( x - \frac{\pi n}{2} \Big) e^{-i x},